dgleba/listo429c/README-instructions.md

 # Setup, or To move this project to other server.

+## Note:  I am working on better instructions.
+They are in ./README-notes-listo429c.md

+### Instructions..

  - check .env files in each folder as needed. eg: root and couch-to-postgres
  - setup postgres as needed.  follow couch2postgres instructions. see docker/postgres/init/pginit.sh
  - check couchdb docker.ini file. copy .../docs/docker/couchdb/docker.ini.example.in2 in as starter ini file.